justin-hackin/svg-widgets-monorepo/packages/fluent-svg-path-ts/README.md

 ]);
 ```

-This is an alpha release.
-Tests and documentation to come.
+⚠️ **WARNING**: this is an alpha release with no testing.
+Some mostly uncommented documentation available [here](https://justin-hackin.github.io/svg-widgets-monorepo/).